treasure-data/react-treasure-preview-table/README.md

+# TD Preview Table

-# react td preview table
+ReactJS component. td-console preview table for user data.

+## Usage

 Get the module located at `td-preview-table.js` and include it in your project.